Skip to main navigation Skip to content

 You will be asked to pay an upfront admission fee of three nights plus theatre charges prior to admission.
 If you have an insurance policy, you will be able to submit the claim to the insurer post discharge for reimbursement.

-Private patients will be charged for consultations, procedures, investigations, and anaesthetist fees at 100% of the Medicare Benefits Schedule fee.
-Tissue and blood products are charged at full cost.
+Medicare Ineligible patients will be charged for tissue and blood products at full cost.

 The following Medicare ineligible patients may not need to pay